 Image Credit: Jonathan Warner

-The globalization of your supply chain can be paired with concerns about the quality of products that are made in other countries (or contain components from other countries) that may not meet regulatory standards.
+The globalization of supply chain brings concerns about the quality of products that are made in other countries.
+Particularly when components of a product need to meet regulatory standards.
 This puts companies at risk of recalls.
 This means that supply chain managers are responsible for ensuring suppliers and their products maintain safety and quality standards.
 Recalls or safety issues can damage a company’s reputation and affect things like cash flow.

 Supply chain managers have a complex job.
 They factor in all the risks along their supply chain, ensure the company has the supplies it needs when it needs them.
-They’re also always working hard to reduce any recalls or safety issues.
-Supply chain management is something that often goes undetected when it’s going smoothly—those who are good at it make it look easy, even though it rarely is.
+When a company’s supply chain management is going smoothly, they are the unsung hero’s that make it happen.
+Even though it rarely is easy.